sez11a/liferay-docs/develop/tutorials/articles/340-data-upgrades-and-verifiers/creating-a-verify-process-for-your-app.markdown

     verify.process.concurrency.threshold=5

-+$$$

-**Note:** To migrate an existing verify process, follow the same steps covered in the previous sections:

-  - Convert the class into a component, declaring the same properties as above
-  - Reference any Liferay services the class uses, using the `@Reference` annotation.

-$$$

 There you go.
 Now you know how to create a verification process for your app!

 ## Related Topics [](id=related-topics)